 - 1 large onion, diced

 - 1 tbsp butter for burgers

-- 8 each dinner rolls we use King's Hawaiian
+- 12 each dinner rolls we use King's Hawaiian

-- Prepare broiler pan (or steamer pan or baking sheet with cooling rack) by filling with a small layer of hot tap water (about ¼-inch or a bit less).
+- Prepare broiler pan (or steamer pan or baking sheet with cooling rack) by filling with a small layer of hot tap water (about ¼-inch deep or a bit less).
 Set aside.Preheat oven to 275° F. Position a shelf to be in the middle.

 - After flipping all the burgers (and mashing down to make thinner), put some of the sautéed onions on the top of each.